bjin01/jobmonitor/spmigration/README.md

 ### patch_level
 This is a customer specific parameter.
 The value of this parameter will be used in a built-in salt execution module to set the patch level of the system.

+### include_spmigration
+The include_spmigration parameter is a boolean value.
+If it is set to true then the workflow will run the spmigration workflow.
+If it is set to false then the workflow will not run the spmigration workflow.
+This is useful if admins want to run the workflow for update and patching only.

 ### assigne_channels
 ```